prinx/rejoice-docs/current/user-response.md

 }
 ```

-<div class="note note-warning">It is important to always see a menu entity in two parts: <strong>the part that runs before the screen is rendered</strong> to the user and <strong>the part that runs after the user has sent the response</strong>.
+It is important to always see a menu class in two parts: the part that runs **before** the screen is rendered to the user and the part that runs **after** the user has sent the response.<br>Then when you request for the user response in the <em>before-rendering</em> part, you are actually requesting the response giving on the previous screen and based on that response you want to write your logic to render the screen for the current menu.
+When you request for the user response in the <em>after-response</em> part, you are requesting the response given on the current menu, maybe for validation purpose or to modify the response before saving it, etc.

-Then when you request for the user response in the <em>before-rendering</em> part, you are actually requesting the response giving on the previous screen and based on that response you want to write your logic to render the screen for the current menu.
-When you request for the user response in the <em>after-response</em> part, you are requesting the response given on the current menu, maybe for validation purpose or to modify the response before saving it, etc.</div>
+{: .note .note-warning }

-### Retrieve a user's previous responses
+### Retrieve a user's response from any menu

-You can easily have access to the user's response anywhere in a menu class by using the `userPreviousResponses` helper method.
+You can easily have access to the response response of the user on any menu by using the `userPreviousResponses` helper method.

-Every response is associated to a menu.
-You then retrieve a response by passing the menu name to the method.
+You will pass the menu name to the method.

 ```php
 public function before()